-&lt;sup>7 82 Fed.
+&lt;sup>6 82 Fed.
 Reg. at 38,179-83.

-&lt;sup>8 48 Fed.
+&lt;sup>7 48 Fed.
 Reg.
-39,752, 39,781-82 (Sept.
-1, 1983)
+39,752, 39,781-39,782 (Sept.
+1, 1983).

-- C. Requesting Additional Payments.-. . . . - 4.
-Cost Data.-The hospital's request must include cost reports for the cost reporting period in question and the immediately preceding period.
-The submittal must demonstrate that the Total Program Inpatient Operating Cost, excluding pass-through costs, exceeds DRG payments, including outlier payments.
-No adjustment is allowed if DRG payments exceeded program inpatient operating cost. . . . - D. Determination on Requests.-...
+Cost, excluding pass-through costs, exceeds DRG payments, including outlier payments.
+No adjustment is allowed if DRG payments exceeded program inpatient operating cost. . . .

+D. Determination on Requests.-...
 The payment adjustment is calculated under the same assumption used to evaluate core staff, i.e. the hospital is assumed to have budgeted based on prior year utilization and to have had insufficient time in the year in which the volume decrease occurred to make significant reductions in cost.
 Therefore, the adjustment allows an increase in cost up to the prior year's total Program Inpatient Operating Cost (excluding pass-through costs), increased by the PPS update factor.